lenra-io/server/README.md

 ```

 ### The Service
-It is he who contains the business logic.
+It contains the business logic.
 It assumes that its entries have been verified.
 There are 2 main types of basic operation, reading and writing.
 - A reading does not require Ecto.Multi
 - A writing is ALWAYS done with an Ecto.Multi